+

 By appointment thru March 15th

-We are pleased to announce Metal-morphosis, a group exhibition featuring Jeremy Mayer, JoeJoe Martin, and Nemo Gould, inspired by the industrial echoes of metal.
+We are pleased to announce Metal-morphosis, a group exhibition featuring Jeremy Mayer, JoeJoe Martin, Melanie Piech, and Nemo Gould, inspired by the industrial echoes of metal.
 The opening reception for Metal-morphosis is Saturday, February 8th, 2025 from 6-9pm.
 It is free and open to the public.
 The exhibition will be on view to the public until March 15th, by appointment only.

 Jeremy Mayer’s practice is heavily inspired by the etchings of biologist and artist Ernst Haeckel, particularly his work depicting diatoms, starfish, sea urchins, and other circular or spherical lifeforms.
 He juxtaposes that interest with the aesthetics of componentry from the world's largest machine, the Large Hadron Collider particle accelerator at CERN in Switzerland.
 Combining the two, he hones in on mandala-like reliefs, revealing a common visual language between small creatures and large machines.